cbisnett/cbisnett.github.io/_posts/2016-08-29-fuzzing-for-vulnerabilities-october-2016.md

 This is the same course we taught at Blackhat USA 2016 and we received great feedback.
 We've added a number of exercises including fuzzing with [AFL (American Fuzzy Lop)](http://lcamtuf.coredump.cx/afl/) and [Radamsa](https://github.com/aoh/radamsa).

+For a complete list of topics, prerequisites, and trainer biographies, check out the [course details page](/ffv)

 #### Day 1

 Students start the course by learning fuzzing fundamentals.
 We find it's best if everyone understands all the parts to a successful and *scalable* fuzzing framework.
 Once all of those parts have been discussed and setup, the students will write their first fuzzer (dumbfuzz).
 After running this fuzzer against the most recent release of [VLC Media Player](http://www.videolan.org/vlc/download-windows.html) students will find **a 0-day vulnerability**!
 All this on the first day.